jgm/pandoc/doc/lua-filters.md

 Applies a Lua filter to the Inlines list.
-Just as for full-document filters, the order in which elements are handled are are Inline → Inlines → Block → Blocks.
+Just as for full-document filters, the order in which elements are handled are Inline → Inlines → Block → Blocks.
 The filter is applied to all list items *and* to the list itself.
 Returns a (deep) copy on which the filter has been applied: the original list is left untouched.